rchavarria/blog-post-incubator/unpublished-book-notes/javascript-patterns.md

 ### Factory

-- the purpose of the factory is to crate objects that:
+- the purpose of the factory is to create objects that:

     1. performs repeating operations when setting up similar objects
     2. create objects without knowing the specific type at compile time